owen2345/buddy_translatable/README.md

 # JSON Buddy Translatable

-Allows you to store text data in multiple languages or Sales channels.
+Allows you to store text data in multiple languages.
 Based on [translateable](https://github.com/olegantonyan/translateable), but with a few differences:

 1. Support for key methods
-2. Support for Sales channels
+2. No extra table dependency
+3. Single attribute

 ### Translations
 ```ruby